baosystems/docker-dhis2/README.md

 # Stop Tomcat
 docker compose stop dhis2

-# Drop the entire database using a helper script in the container image
+# Drop and re-create the database using a helper script in the container image
 docker compose run --rm dhis2_init db-empty.sh

 # Import the database backup into the empty database